rodrigolopezguerra/expenses/README.md

 1) make a copy of [Expense Sheet](https://docs.google.com/spreadsheets/d/1Lz1_gHIgCKPKhJpFerq9PoNy-TIst7eLZ5plQi5Prv0/edit?usp=sharing) to your drive `File -> Make a copy...`
 2) note the id of your new sheet (it's part of the URL)
-3) clone and build the app:
+3) clone,instal and build the app:

 ```
+npm install
 REACT_APP_SHEET_ID=<replace with your sheet id> npm run build
 ```